River Church Doctrinal Statement

 But in your hearts set apart Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect, 1 Peter 3:15

 Our churches are part of what Church History calls the Restoration Movement.
-The Restoration Movement was the largest indigenous religious movement in 19th century America.
+The Restoration Movement was the largest indigenous religious movement in 19th-century America.
 At first known as “The Reformation of the 19th Century,” or “This Present Reformation,” the movement later became known as the Restoration Movement.

 A Brief History

 The second major event came in 1809.
 A minister named Thomas Campbell had been concerned for years about promoting Christian Unity.
-To further these efforts he formed the Christian Association of Washington, and published the Declaration and Address of the Christian Association of Washington, Penn.
-The Declaration and Address had three main points: 1) the right of private judgement in interpreting Scripture; 2) peaceable unity among Christians due to a recognition of this right; 3) exact conformity to “the express letter of the law” as laid down in the New Testament.
+To further these efforts he formed the Christian Association of Washington and published the Declaration and Address of the Christian Association of Washington, Penn.
+The Declaration and Address had three main points: 1) the right of private judgment in interpreting Scripture; 2) peaceable unity among Christians due to a recognition of this right; 3) exact conformity to “the express letter of the law” as laid down in the New Testament.

 These two documents formed the backbone of the new movement.
 Soon Thomas’ son, Alexander Campbell, became the recognized leader of the movement.
 Through the publication of two magazines, the Christian Baptist and later the Millennial Harbinger, Campbell led the movement throughout the rest of his life.

 Through their study of Scripture the movement adopted baptism by immersion which brought them into close contact with the Baptists.
 In fact the first Restoration Movement church, the Brush Run Church, was admitted into membership with the Baptist Redstone Association, from 1813 to 1835.
-Eventually the union was dissolved and many Baptist churches and whole associations joined the new movement.
+Eventually, the union was dissolved and many Baptist churches and whole associations joined the new movement.

-By the turn of the Century, the movement had grown to about 1,120,000 members, and included work among the Blacks.
+By the turn of the Century, the movement had grown to about 1,120,000 members and included work among the Blacks.
 There was widespread optimism that it was only a matter of time till the movement would, “take the country.”

 Sadly such optimism proved unfounded.
 The first of the three major divisions in the Restoration Movement had been growing for almost 50 years and was officially recognized in the 1906 census when the Churches of Christ (non-instrumental) were distinct from the Disciples of Christ.
-The final division grew over time too, and was crystallized in 1968 when the Disciples of Christ officially organized themselves as a denomination.
+The final division grew over time too and was crystallized in 1968 when the Disciples of Christ officially organized themselves as a denomination.